Rishwanth99/cap1.0/README.md

 Technologies:

 Spring Boot: The project uses Spring Boot as the underlying framework, which provides a comprehensive set of tools and libraries for building web applications.

 Java: The project is written in Java, which is a popular programming language for building enterprise-level applications.

-Thymeleaf: The project uses Thymeleaf as the templating engine, which allows for dynamic rendering of HTML templates.
+Thymeleaf: The project uses Thymeleaf as the templating engine, which allows for dynamic rendering of HTML templates

 Spring Security: The project uses Spring Security to handle authentication and authorization, which provides a robust and customizable security framework.

 OAuth 2.0: The project uses OAuth 2.0 for authentication, which allows users to authenticate using external providers such as Google or GitHub.

 Cloudinary: The project uses Cloudinary for image management, which provides a scalable and secure way to store and manage images.

 Hibernate Validator: The project uses Hibernate Validator for validation, which provides a comprehensive set of validation annotations and APIs.

 Lombok: The project uses Lombok to simplify Java development, which provides a set of annotations that can be used to reduce boilerplate code.

 Apache Maven: The project uses Apache Maven as the build tool, which provides a comprehensive set of tools and plugins for building and managing projects.

 Database: